Yalantis/Context-Menu.Android/README.md

 # ContextMenu
-Here is it dribble reprisantation: https://dribbble.com/shots/1785274-Menu-Animation-for-Additional-Functions?list=users&offset=17
+Here is it dribble representation: https://dribbble.com/shots/1785274-Menu-Animation-for-Additional-Functions?list=users&offset=17

 ![ContextMenu](https://d13yacurqjgara.cloudfront.net/users/125056/screenshots/1785274/99miles-profile-light_1-1-4.gif)

-#### You can easily add awsome animated context menu to  your app.
+#### You can easily add awesome animated context menu to  your app.

 ### Usage:
 #### 	1. Clone repository and add sources into your project .